Installation Guidelines

 Site Preparation

-• Standard excavating, grading and compaction equipment should be used to grade and compact the area to be protected and to excavate anchor, flank and toe trenches.
+• Standard excavating, grading, and compaction equipment should be used to grade and compact the area to be protected and to excavate anchor, flank, and trenches.

 • Vegetation and obstructions, such as roots and projecting stones, should be removed.

-• Unsuitable soils should be removed and replaced with select material and compacted according to contract specifications.
+• Unsuitable soils should be removed and replaced with select materials and compacted according to contract specifications.

-• Draglines and bulldozers are suitable for rough grading, but fine grading shall be performed with backhoe, grader or similar equipment.
+• Draglines and bulldozers are suitable for rough grading, but fine grading shall be performed with a backhoe, grader, or similar equipment.

 • Underwater installation may be facilitated if a leveling course of granular material is placed prior to fabric form.